Omegapoint/typescript-workshop/3_instantiate_data/README.md

-# Exercise 2: Classes
+# Exercise 3: Instantition from external data

-Questions:
+## Questions:
 1. How does a class look when compiled into plain JavaScript?
 2. Why is not function overloading allowed in TypeScript?
 3. What is a private constructor parameter compiled into JavaScript?